cultuurnet/uit-documentatie/content/json-ld-crud-api/latest/events/event-status.md

 ## Set status on subEvent level

 For calendarTypes `single` and `multiple` it is also possible to set the status on subEvent level.
-The status on top event level will be derived from the statusses on the subEvent level.
+The status on top event level will be derived from the statuses on the subEvent level.

 When UiTdatabank calculates the status for the top event level, the following logic is being applied: